 An encumbrance accounting system is used to record outstanding purchase commitments on a line item basis.
-Open encumbrances at the year-end are either canceled or are included as reappropriations of fund balance in the subsequent year.
-Those amounts to be re-appropriated are reported as reservations of fund balance at June 30, 2013.
+Open encumbrances at the year-end are either canceled or are included as re-appropriations of fund balance in the subsequent year.
+Those amounts to be re-appropriated are reported as reservations of fund balance at June 30, 2014.

-6) DEBT ADMINISTRATION: As of June 2013, the District's outstanding debt is \$47,890,000 of school bonds.
-Some of the school bonds were issued in August of 2003 in the amount of \$2,923,000, having been approved by the voters in April 2003.
-Bond proceeds were used to finance a district wide telephone and intercom system as well as renovations at Nutley High School, including acquisition and installation of furnishings and equipment.
+6) DEBT ADMINISTRATION: As of June 2014, the District's outstanding debt is \$46,225,000 of school bonds.
+In April 2003 the voters approved the issuance of \$2,923,000 of school bonds.
+These bonds were issued in August 2003.
+These proceeds were used to finance a district wide telephone and intercom system as well as renovations at Nutley High School, including acquisition and installation of furnishings and equipment.

-Additional school bonds were issued in February of 2005 in the amount of \$14,930,000, having been approved by the voters in September of 2004.
-Bond proceeds were used to finance major renovations/additions to the John H. Walker Middle School, including a new cafeteria, gymnasium, music rooms, media center, classroom & science lab renovations, resurfacing parking lot, electrical, heating, plumbing upgrades, new bathroom facility upgrades, new windows and a new roof.
+In September 2004, the voters approved the issuance of \$14,930,000 of school bonds.
+These bonds were issued in February of 2005.
+These proceeds were used to finance major renovations/additions to the John H. Walker Middle School, including a new cafeteria, gymnasium, music rooms, media center, classroom & science lab renovations, resurfacing parking lot, electrical, heating, plumbing upgrades, new bathroom facility upgrades, new windows and a new roof.

-The remaining school bonds were issued in July of 2007 in the amount of \$38,500,000, having been approved by voters in December of 2006.
-Bond proceeds were used on all Elementary Schools and the High School to finance new roofs, exterior skin/brick restoration, new vinyl windows in the Elementary Schools, security systems, new boilers and unit vents, bathroom renovations, hazardous materials abatement, new HVAC and a new elevator and gymnasium at Spring Garden Elementary School.
+In December 2006, the voters approved the issuance of \$38,500,000 of school bonds.
+These bonds were issued in June of 2007.
+These proceeds were used on all Elementary Schools and the High School to finance new roofs, exterior skin/brick restoration, new vinyl windows in the Elementary Schools, security systems, new boilers and unit vents, bathroom renovations, hazardous materials abatement, new HVAC and a new elevator and gymnasium at Spring Garden Elementary School.